FixBD/Educare/readme.txt

 #### **Payment Method**

 Currently Educare support Monnify.
-Also, we can help you to add new payment gateway based on your requirements (condition required).
+Also, we can help you to add new payment gateway based on your requirements.
 So, you can easily collect payment with Educare.

 #### **Strong Security**